-- 20 2015: Adverse Weather and Tree Contacts were the main cause of a major event in July.
-The 21 outage affected 16,397 customers for 6 hours and 55 minutes. - 2017: Loss of Supply from Hydro One caused a major event on March 4, when 4,270 customers were affected for 7 hours and 10 minutes - 2018: Adverse Weather was the main cause of a major event in May.
+- 2015: Adverse Weather and Tree Contacts were the main cause of a major event in July.
+The outage affected 16,397 customers for 6 hours and 55 minutes. - 2017: Loss of Supply from Hydro One caused a major event on March 4, when 4,270 customers were affected for 7 hours and 10 minutes - 2018: Adverse Weather was the main cause of a major event in May.
 There were high winds, fallen trees, and damaged power lines, causing outages to 13,580 customers for 4 hours. - 2020: Lightening was the main cause of a major event in September, hitting Bluewater's M26 breaker and affecting 7,299 customers for 2 hours and 21 minutes.

-- 2021: Adverse Weather and Tree Contacts were the primary cause of the major event in September, affecting 14,279 customers for 7 hours and 41 minutes. - 3

-Table 11 shows Bluewater's 2021 5-year rolling average SAIDI and SAIFI as compared to the OEB target.
-The 5-year rolling average was slightly higher than the target in 2021 largely due to outages in 2020, explained below.

-In 2018, there was an increase in the number and frequency of outages.
-Outages in Bluewater's rural regions were largely attributed to loss of supply due to the Wanstead TS being at the end of its life.
-For Bluewater's Sarnia customers, outages were mainly caused by defective equipment.
-The increase in defective equipment outages was largely due to underground cable faults in the Wellington Park and Sherwood Village subdivisions in Sarnia.
-As such, in 2018, Bluewater installed all new cables Sherwood Village to increase reliability.
-Bluewater also replaced a section of cable in Wellington Park, and Bluewater continues to prioritize this location for future investment.

-Loss of Supply from Hydro One has historically contributed to outages, including Major Events.
-The conversion of Wanstead TS from 115 kV to 230 kV, as described below, was completed in 2018 and has drastically reduced the outages caused by Loss of Supply in subsequent years, with exceptional circumstances, outlined below, causing outages in 2019.

-In April of 2019, Loss of Supply caused a significant outage, affecting 32,302 customers fed from the Modeland and Wanstead Transmission Stations.
-Power to 4,151 customers out of the Wanstead station was restored within 10 minutes, but the remaining customers fed from the Modeland station were without power for up to 2 hours.

-The outage occurred due to two events happening at the same time.
-A Hydro One contractor working on 230 kV tower lines requested hold-offs on the protection for the two 230 kV circuits feeding Modeland TS which means, if there was a fault on the line, the breakers would open and not reclose as normal.
-During their work, contact was made by the contractor's equipment on one of the high tension lines resulting in an outage on that circuit.
+• 2021: Adverse Weather and Tree Contacts were the primary cause of the major event in 1 2 September, affecting 14,279 customers for 7 hours and 41 minutes.
+3 • Table 11 shows Bluewater's 2021 5-year rolling average SAIDI and SAIFI as compared to the OEB target.
+4 The 5-year rolling average was slightly higher than the target in 2021 largely due to outages in 2020, 5 6 explained below.
+7 8 In 2018, there was an increase in the number and frequency of outages.
+Outages in Bluewater's rural 9 regions were largely attributed to loss of supply due to the Wanstead TS being at the end of its life.
+For 10 Bluewater's Sarnia customers, outages were mainly caused by defective equipment.
+The increase in defective equipment outages was largely due to underground cable faults in the Wellington Park and 11 Sherwood Village subdivisions in Sarnia.
+As such, in 2018, Bluewater installed all new cables Sherwood 12 Village to increase reliability.
+Bluewater also replaced a section of cable in Wellington Park, and Bluewater 13 14 continues to prioritize this location for future investment.
+15 16 Loss of Supply from Hydro One has historically contributed to outages, including Major Events.
+The 17 conversion of Wanstead TS from 115 kV to 230 kV, as described below, was completed in 2018 and has 18 drastically reduced the outages caused by Loss of Supply in subsequent years, with exceptional 19 circumstances, outlined below, causing outages in 2019.
+20 21 In April of 2019, Loss of Supply caused a significant outage, affecting 32,302 customers fed from the Modeland and Wanstead Transmission Stations.
+Power to 4,151 customers out of the Wanstead station 22 23 was restored within 10 minutes, but the remaining customers fed from the Modeland station were 24 without power for up to 2 hours.
+25 26 The outage occurred due to two events happening at the same time.
+A Hydro One contractor working on 230 kV tower lines requested hold-offs on the protection for the two 230 kV circuits feeding Modeland TS 27 which means, if there was a fault on the line, the breakers would open and not reclose as normal.
+During 28 29 their work, contact was made by the contractor's equipment on one of the high tension lines resulting in an outage on that circuit.
 Thankfully, no personnel were injured.
-The power remained on at this point because the companion feed to Modeland TS was still energized.
-Unfortunately, while the first feeder was off, the second feeder tripped off on differential protection.
-This resulted in a total loss of load at Wanstead and Modeland Transmission Stations feeding Bluewater customers and Wonderland TS feeding London Hydro customers - a total of 141 MW of power.
+30 resulted in a total loss of load at Wanstead and Modeland Transmission Stations feeding Bluewater customers and Wonderland TS feeding London Hydro customers - a total of 141 MW of power.

+1 The power remained on at this point because the companion feed to Modeland TS was still energized.